blabla1337/skf-flask/skf/markdown/knowledge_base/110-knowledge_base--Enforce_sequential_step_order.--.md

 **Description:**

-Whenever an functionality consists out of following several steps to achieve some goal i.e, "User adds items to chart", "User enters shipping information", "User pays for goods",
+Whenever an functionality consists out of following several steps to achieve some goal i.e,

-"Items will be shipped."
+User adds items to chart -> User enters shipping information -> User pays for goods -> Items will be shipped.
 You want to make sure the user can not skip the payment step in order to receive his goods.